NRT-DSEER/intro-programming-2021/README.md

 - using functions for automating plots

 ### 3. Introduction to pandas (9/9)
-- Intro to pandas
-- Making dataframes from scratch
+- Create a dataframe from scratch
-- Import data (csv, txt, xlsx, url)
-- Viewing data (sort_values, columns, index, dot notation)
-- Indexing (.iloc, loc)
+- Read in tabular data into a dataframe
+- View and access data in the dataframe
-- export csv---input/output
+- Save and export a dataframe

 ### 4. Introduction to pandas (9/10)
 - Modify dataframe
 - Modify values
-- Cleaaning and making a function
+- Clean data and make a function to import data
 - Merge, concat, append

 ## Week 3: Applied